MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 ## Configure server-to-server authentication between on-premises SharePoint Server and SharePoint in Microsoft 365
 <a name="s2s"> </a>

-This section will help you set up server-to-server authentication among:
+This section helps you set up server-to-server authentication among:

 - SharePoint Server